-Private key file for authentication -i identity file Selects the file from which the identity (private key) for RSA authentication is read. this option is directly passed to ssh(1). -i key private key file (in .PPK format) for authentication Supported Preserve file attributes (modification times, access times, and modes) from the original file -p -p Supported Recursive copy of entire directories -r -r Supported Verbose mode -V -V Not supported Enable Compression -C -C Supported Port to which to connect to on the remote host -P port Note that this option is written with a capital P, because -p is reserved for preserving the times and modes of the file in rcp. -P port Supported SCP version -2 SCP2 support -2 SCP2 support Supports -2 only -1 SCP1 support -1 SCP1 support Use of IPv4/IPv6 -4 Forces scp to use IPv4 addresses only. -4 Forces scp to use IPv4 addresses only.
-Supports -4 only -6 Forces scp to use IPv6 addresses only -6 Forces scp to use IPv6 addresses only Server side wildcards Match 0 or more characters -unsafe Allows server side wildcards.
-Supports and ? ?
-Match a single character Match 0 or more characters ?
-Match a single character
+Purpose OpenSSH SCP Option PuTTY SCP (PSCP.EXE) Handling in WS_FTP Server with SSH Cipher for encryption of data transfer -c cipher Selects the cipher to use for encrypting the data transfer.
+This option is directly passed to ssh(1). -load session Loads settings from the saved session (configured using PuTTY.exe) This session can specify the encryption algorithm.
+Supported Private key file for authentication -i identity file Selects the file from which the identity (private key) for RSA authentication is read. this option is directly passed to ssh(1). -i key private key file (in .PPK format) for authentication Supported Preserve file attributes (modification times, access times, and modes) from the original file -p -p Supported Recursive copy of entire directories -r -r Supported Verbose mode -V -V Not supported Enable Compression -C -C Supported Port to which to connect to on the remote host -P port Note that this option is written with a capital P, because -p is reserved for preserving the times and modes of the file in rcp. -P port Supported SCP version -2 SCP2 support -2 SCP2 support Supports -2 only -1 SCP1 support -1 SCP1 support

-Directory listing on remote server

-Not available

--ls For example, pscp -ls fred@example.com:dir1 Not supported.
-An SCP server cannot implement this option because SCP protocol does not have a mechanism to list files within a directory.
+Use of IPv4/IPv6 Supports -4 only Forces scp to use IPv4 Forces scp to use IPv4 addresses only. addresses only. -6 Forces scp to use IPv6 Forces scp to use IPv6 addresses only addresses only Server side wildcards Supports and ? -unsafe Match 0 or Allows server side more characters wildcards.
+Match a single Match 0 or character more characters Match a single character Not supported.
+Directory listing on Not available -ls remote server For example, pscp -ls An SCP server fred@example.com:dir1 cannot implement this option because SCP protocol does not have a mechanism to list files within a directory.
 While PSCP supports the option (ls) to list files, it may not work with all servers.